Reviewing Allianz (ALIZY) and Its Peers

-Allianz (OTCMKTS: ALIZY) is one of 31 public companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its peers?
-We will compare Allianz to related companies based on the strength of its dividends, valuation, risk, institutional ownership, earnings, analyst recommendations and profitability.
+Allianz (OTCMKTS: ALIZY) is one of 31 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its rivals?
+We will compare Allianz to similar companies based on the strength of its risk, dividends, analyst recommendations, earnings, profitability, institutional ownership and valuation.

 Analyst Ratings

-This is a summary of recent ratings for Allianz and its peers, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Allianz and its rivals, as reported by MarketBeat.com.

 |Sell Ratings